wasmerio/old-docs.wasmer.io/integrations/c/examples/passing-data.md

   const wasmer_instance_context_t *ctx = wasmer_instance_context_get(instance);
   const wasmer_memory_t *memory = wasmer_instance_context_memory(ctx, 0);

-  // Return the uint8_t representation of the guest wasm linear memory. return wasmer_memory_data(memory);
+  // Return the uint8_t representation of the guest Wasm linear memory. return wasmer_memory_data(memory);
 }

-// Function to get the length of the guest wasm linear memory. uint32_t get_length_of_memory(wasmer_instance_t *instance) {
+// Function to get the length of the guest Wasm linear memory. uint32_t get_length_of_memory(wasmer_instance_t *instance) {
   // Get the Wasmer Context from the instance.
   // NOTE: To get the memory from the Wasmer Instance, it MUST be